qianghan/Kevin/README.md

 Key functions:
 - **Service orchestration**: Starts MongoDB, frontend, and backend in the correct order
+- **Enhanced visual interface**: Includes color-coded service status indicators and clear separation between services
+- **Keyboard shortcuts**: Press 'q' to gracefully stop all services
-- **Health monitoring**: Verifies all services are running correctly
+- **Health monitoring**: Verifies all services are running correctly with real-time status updates
-- **Graceful shutdown**: Properly terminates all services on exit (Ctrl+C)
+- **Thorough cleanup**: Ensures all processes are terminated and ports are released during shutdown
+- **Process verification**: Checks for port conflicts and orphaned processes
-- **Status reporting**: Displays the current state of all services
+- **Status reporting**: Displays the current state of all services with visual indicators
+- **Unified logging**: Combines logs from all services with distinctive formatting

-Both scripts include extensive error handling and detailed logging to ensure a smooth installation and startup experience.
+Both scripts include extensive error handling and detailed logging with visual indicators to ensure a smooth installation and startup experience.

 ## Usage